raemond/knitting_machine/README.md

 ## 3. Instructions - Multi Colour Patterns

 1. Copy the right sized blank directory into a new working directory

-Note: the height of the pattern will be the number of colours * the height of your image so make sure you pick up the right sized blank!
+**Note:** the height of the pattern will be the number of colours * the height of your image so make sure you pick the right sized blank!
+**Note:** each blank is 60 wide x 150 tall and the first level directories are the number of blanks wide, the second level is the number of blanks tall.
+So If you have an image that's 120x50 then you want blankPatterns/2/1/.
+If you have an image that's 40x310 you want blankPatterns/1/3/

 ```bash
 cp -r blankPatterns/1/1/ myWorkingDirectory
 ```